 IV Conscious Sedation has been proven successful, especially for the five (5%) percent of patients who are “difficult to numb.”

-On October 18th 2013, Dr. Harris finished an advanced anesthesia training course in California at Solis Surgical Arts Center.
+On October 18th 2013, Drs.
+Harris or finished an advanced anesthesia training course in California at Solis Surgical Arts Center.
 Advanced IV sedation and airway management skills as well as anesthesia techniques for oral surgery were reviewed and updated.

 IV DEEP SEDATION AND GENERAL ANESTHESIA

-As of April 2016, Dr. Harris and Children’s Dentistry of Gales Ferry (Dr. Jean Guevarra You) will now have the services of Dr. Chet Sokolowski, a Board Certified Dental Anesthesiologist who will provide deeper levels of sedation for our young pediatric patients, special needs patients, and adult patients requiring procedures that warrant deeper levels of sedation.
+As of April 2016, Dr. Harris and Children’s Dentistry of Gales Ferry will now have the services of Dr. Chet Sokolowski, a Board Certified Dental Anesthesiologist who will provide deeper levels of sedation for our young pediatric patients, special needs patients, and adult patients requiring procedures that warrant deeper levels of sedation.

 Dr. Sokolowski practiced general dentistry for 20 years before deciding to enter a dental anesthesiology residency.
 He holds a certificate in I.V. sedation from the Medical College of Georgia.
 He then completed a three-year residency at the University of Pittsburg School of Dentistry/University of anesthesiology program.
 Dr. Sokolowski is a part time Assistant Clinical Professor of dental anesthesiology at Yale’s residency program in pediatric dentistry.
 He spends the remainder of his time in private practice limiting his practice to providing sedation/general anesthesia to the special needs, pediatric, and phobic adult dental populations.
 Dr. Sokolowski hold dual Diplomate status in Dental Anesthesiology in the National Dental Board of Anesthesiology and the American Board of Dental Anesthesiology.
 He is licensed to provide anesthesia in CT, PA, VA. and NY.